-- The BBC was once the cornerstone of public service television and regulatory authorities mandated strong public service obligations on the commercial channels.
-However, television has not been immune to decades of pressure to cut and privatise.
+- 1. The BBC was once the cornerstone of public service television and regulatory authorities mandated strong public service obligations on the commercial channels.
+However, television has not been immune to decades of pressure to cuts, marketisation, outsourcing, the opening of the sector to international capital, and the looming threat to privatise Channel Four.
 This has meant reduced job security and opportunities for all practitioners and weakened the ethos of public service broadcasting that once made British television amongst the best in the world. - 2.
 As the Murdochs seek to ever expand their commercial empire, the BBC, with a much bigger audience share than Sky, has been under collusive political attack.
 The government froze the licence fee from 2011 to 2017 while adding £340m of new responsibilities to the corporation, including the funding of the World Service and S4C channel.
 There has been a cut in real terms to resources of 16%: 2000 jobs have gone, leading to cuts in news and investigative journalism, to the Asian network, local radio, coverage in Wales and Scotland, and to radio drama and original drama on BBC 4. - 3.
 The BBC is now required by government to cover the cost of the licences of the over-75s.
 This will rise from £250m in 2018 to £750m in 2020.
 In return, the government has agreed to allow the licence fee form of funding, linked to inflation, to run till 2020 - but for how long will this be secure?
-The BBC already cut another 1000 jobs in 2015 due to a shortfall of £150m - this as a result of declining licence fee payments and TV watching (Guardian, 2015). - 4 There are pressures to extend privatisation within the BBC.
-Most drama and comedy shown on the BBC is currently made by independent Producers Alliance for Cinema and Television (Pact) companies, and the BBC management want to increase independent commissioning of programmes.
+The BBC already cut another 1000 jobs in 2015 due to a shortfall of £150m - this because of declining licence fee payments and TV watching (Guardian, 2015). - 4.
+There are pressures to extend privatisation within the BBC.
+Most drama and comedy shown on the BBC is currently made by independent Producers Alliance for Cinema and Television (Pact) companies, and the BBC management wants to increase independent commissioning of programmes.
 Further, BBC Studios, an independent company within the BBC, also produces drama and comedy both for the BBC and commercial companies.
 BBC Resources, Technology and Broadcast have already been sold off to the private sector.
 (Federation of Entertainment Unions (FEU): BBC Cuts and The Alternative White Paper).